China, U.S. manufacturing jumps, Europe nearer recovery

 EYES ON ASIA

-According to Reuters polls of more than 600 economists, recovering growth in Asia should help make up for political and economic malaise in more developed countries.
+According to Reuters polls of more than 600 economists, recovering growth in Asia should help make up for political and economic malaise in more developed countries.<ECILT/WRAP>

 HSBC said the sub-indices for output, new orders and employment that account for three quarters of the China flash PMI all improved in January.